fedormlevin/momentum-value-portfolio/README.md

 all_prices['Date'] = pd.to_datetime(all_prices['Date'])
 all_prices.head()
 ```
-## Calculating returns
+## Calculating price returns
-In order to calculate returns I need to get prices for specic periods with accordance to NYSE calendar:
+In order to calculate price returns I need to get prices for specic periods with accordance to NYSE calendar:
 ```python
 nyse = mcal.get_calendar('NYSE')